 - Include at least three of the five food groups (dairy/non-dairy, protein, fruit, vegetables, grains)

 - Change up the composition of the meal most days (rotate different food groups and vary the items within food groups)

 - Introduce new food items (bring new flavors, spices, textures and foods to the table)

-Keeping these goals in mind will help you think of innovative and nutritious breakfast ideas for your toddler.
+Keeping these goals in mind will help you think of innovative, nutritious and easy breakfast ideas for your toddler.
 Not only that, you’ll introduce an element of surprise, keeping your toddler interested and guessing about what delicious breakfast food ideas are appearing next.